emergencybutter/spleen/README.md

 ### Ok, seriouly though, why?

 I came across a [awk-jvm](https://github.com/rethab/awk-jvm), a jvm implemented in awk.
-I first though this was the most useless thing ever.
-But then, I figure I could probably write something even more useless.
-So I had to do it.
+I chuckled and thought that this was the most useless thing ever made.
+Unfortunately, I then figured that I could probably write something even more useless. ```can + shouldn't = must```.

 ### Is everything ok?